 - Guillaume Calcagni

 Report from Eldey: What a beautiful sunny morning to sail out, just a few clouds above us.
 Apon exiting the harbour we could feel the strong wind but we sailed in the shelter of Mount Esya and Akrafjall, making it really comfortable for everyone on the boat.
 We encountered many seabirds and could even observe northern gannets shooting in the water for their hunt.
 We kept scanning the water surface until we started running out of time.
 Still we did not give up and sailed back with high spirit as nature is unpredictable.
 Unfortunately the wind seemed to pick up on our way back making it really difficult to spot cetaceans and so in the end we were unlucky and gave evryone complimentary tickets to come back on another tour with us.
 Hopefully they gonna be more lucky next time!

 - Sarah Kompatscher

-Birds seen during our tour: northern fulmar, northern gannet, black-legged kittiwake, eider duck & great cormorant.
+Bird species seen on today's tours include: northern fulmar, northern gannet, black-legged kittiwake, eider duck & great cormorant.